 Once past orbital range, the ride would present the passengers with a warp-like effect similar to the one in Star Trek.
 This would be accompanied by fast-moving space scenery from the windows.
 The hydraulic actuators and seats could also provide a rumbling sensation.
 After a while, the warp effect would slow to a stop, leaving a view of Mars from afar.

 The FUTURO would then commence a landing sequence, giving the users the sensation of landing on the planet.
 Once “landed,” the FUTURO would stabilise and the passengers could leave their seats.
 The FUTURO would then move around Mars, giving the passengers a view of the surface and a futuristic settlement.

 The FUTURO would be easily transportable, being only 13 feet tall, 26 feet in diameter, and easily disassembled.
 This would make the system transportable like a theme park ride.
 Experiencing a trip to Mars is probably something riders will want, so the FUTURO concept is something that could be developed and built for resort chains, fairs, science centers, etc. The total cost would be less than $100,000 for the equipment, meaning it could be amortized over one or two seasons.

-I would like to thank Adolfo Esquivel, who created the graphic renderings of the Futuro.
+The FUTURO concept was imagined in November 2016 by Charles Bombardier and designed by Adolfo Esquivel.
 Adolfo graduated with an Industrial Design degree from Colombia and completed his postgraduate education in Events Design at UQAM (Montreal).
 Adolfo also created the images of the Sfear Mountain amusement park concept, of the Exocycle urban vehicle and of the Voyager space hotel concept.